gkemlin/paper-forces-estimator/README.md

 _Practical error bounds for properties in plane-wave electronic structure calculations_ by Éric Cancès, Geneviève Dusson, Gaspard Kemlin and Antoine Levitt, available on [arXiv](https://arxiv.org/abs/2111.01470).
-In particular, it repduces the asymptotic error bound on the H^1-norm of the error from Figure 2 (middle) and the asymptotic estimator for the forces from Figures 7 and 9.
+In particular, it reproduces the asymptotic error bound on the H^1-norm of the error from Figure 2 (middle) and the asymptotic estimator for the forces from Figures 7 and 9.

 This code is used with the refined reference solutions we introduced in the